Uriel S. Hall

-Uriel Sebree Hall (April 12, 1852 – December 30, 1932) was a U.S. Representative from Missouri, son of William Augustus Hall and nephew of Willard Preble Hall.
+Uriel Sebree Hall (April 12, 1852 – December 30, 1932) was a U.S. Representative from Missouri, son of William A. Hall and nephew of Willard Preble Hall.

-Born near Huntsville, Missouri, Hall was tutored privately and was graduated from Mount Pleasant College, Huntsville, Missouri, in 1873.
+Born near Huntsville, Missouri, Hall was tutored privately and graduated from Mount Pleasant College, Huntsville, Missouri, in 1873.

 He served as superintendent of schools at Moberly, Missouri.

 Founded an academy at Prairie Hill, Missouri, and served as its president.